flowscripter/docs/design/domain-model-concepts.md

 ### Native Code

-Extension plugins can include native code that can be written using Rust or C/C++ SDK bindings.
+Component plugins can include native code that can be written using Rust or C/C++ SDK bindings.

 The core Flowscripter library is developed with the same methodology.